Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 ## Unity Doorstop ##

 This loader comes with `doorstop_config.ini` and `winhttp.dll`.
-The later is a bootstraper called Unity Doorstop, which reads the former to find the payload to run.
-It is pre-configured to run `Mods\MH_ModLoader.dll`.
+They are Unity Doorstop, and are pre-configured to run `Mods\MH_ModLoader.dll`.

 ## Mod Loader ##

 `MH_ModLoader.dll` is the mod loader.
-It will find all other `MH_*.dll` under the same folder, up to a depth of 3 subfolders.
+It will find all other `MH_*.dll` in same folder, up to a depth of 3 subfolders.
 Each will be loaded into memory, and call the first `public static Main()` on a top-level public class.

 This mod loader does not detect or avoid mods that are already loaded,